Abhik-Biswas/StudyStats/README.md

 11. The app will display visualizations of the test results, including critical regions and test statistics.

 12. You can interpret the results and decide whether to accept or reject the null hypothesis based on the p-value and significance level.

-## Contributing <a name="contributing"></a>

-If you'd like to contribute to this Streamlit data analysis app, please feel free to fork the repository, make your changes, and submit a pull request.